How Residency is Determined

 When you fill out an Application online through CCC Apply, a computer algorithm determines your resident based on the answers you have provided.
 CCC Apply was designed by the Chancellor's Office.
 If it flags you as a NonResident you have the opportunity to appeal the status by filling out the Residency Reclassification Petition.
 This request, along with appropriate documentation, allows Las Positas College to modify your residency status when appropriate, while providing the required documentation for auditors.

-- Steps to Enrollment
+- Login to Classweb

-- Priority Registration Dates
+- Select "Check Priority Registration status" link

 Any person who is a high school graduate or equivalent thereof, or who is eighteen years of age or older and who can profit from the instruction, is eligible to apply for admission to Las Positas College.

 In determining tuition and enrollment fees, students fall under the following two categories:

 Those who have legally resided in California for at least one year and a day prior to the first day of a new semester or session.
 California State law requires that students give evidence of physical presence in California for one year and their intent to make California their home state for other than a temporary period.

 Those who do not meet the California Residency requirements as previously outlined.
 Please refer to Student Fees, Tuition, & Refunds for cost of attendance.

 Students who are California residents pay in-state tuition of $46 per unit, whereas students who are non-residents pay out-of-state tuition in addition to that charge.
 Community college enrollment fees are set by the California State Legislature.
 All fees are subject to change.

 The term "California resident" for fee purposes may differ from other definitions of California residency.
 A person who has a California driver's license and/or vehicle registration or who is a California resident for tax, voting, or welfare purposes may have established legal residence in the state but not necessarily be considered a resident for fee purposes.